MacFlecknoe/service-repository-sample/router/README.md

 Of note:

-If you want to access the content of the Web services messages that pass through a route, including its header information, you need to process the message in PAYLOAD format:
+If you want to access the content of the Web services messages that pass through a route, including its header information, you need to process messages using the PAYLOAD data format:

 ```
 <camel:from uri="cxf:bean:proxyUserService?dataFormat=PAYLOAD" />